 At Group level, experienced staff members collect relevant information and analyses on operational risks, on a qualitative and quantitative basis.
-When relevant, they develop key indicators, with support from the Group Risk Management Department.
+When relevant, they develop key indicators, with support from Risk Governance department.
 The Group has also implemented regular risk reporting mechanisms in order to provide for an overview of operational risks across the Group.